utkarsh2102/tpm2-tools/man/tpm2_create.1.md

 ## Create an EC Key Object and Load it to the TPM

-Normally, when creating an object, only the public and private portions of the object are returned and the caller needs to use tpm2_load(1) to load those public and private portions to the TPM before being able to use the object.
+Normally, when creating an object, only the public and private portions of the object are returned and the caller needs to use tpm2\_load(1) to load those public and private portions to the TPM before being able to use the object.
-However, this can be accomplished within this command as well.
+However, this can be accomplished within this command as well, when supported by the TPM.
+You can verify your TPM supports this feature by checking that tpm2\_getcap(1) commands returns TPM2\_CC\_CreateLoaded in the command set.
+If your TPM does not support TPM2\_CC\_CreateLoaded an unsuported command code error will be returned.
+If it's not supported one must use tpm2\_load(1).
+See that manpage for details on its usage.

 ```bash
 tpm2_create -C primary.ctx -G ecc -u obj.pub -r obj.priv -c ecc.ctx